Gazorkazork/django_be/README.md

 #### 3. Create an interesting world on the server

-To create your world, you will need to add rooms to your server.
-You will need to create more rooms and descriptions to build a unique, traversable world on your server that your client apps can interact with via REST API calls.
+To create your world, you will need to [add rooms](https://github.com/LambdaSchool/LambdaMUD-Project/blob/master/util/create_world.py) to your server.
+You will need to create more rooms and descriptions to build a unique, traversable world that your client apps can interact with via REST API calls.

-You will also need to implement a `GET rooms` API endpoint for clients to fetch all rooms to display a map on the frontend.
+You will also need to implement a GET `rooms` API endpoint for clients to fetch all rooms to display a map on the frontend.

 ### Frontend